 Overview of Azure platform logs

 Platform logs provide detailed diagnostic and auditing information for Azure resources and the Azure platform they depend on.
-Although they're automatically generated, you need to configure certain platform logs to be forwarded to one or more destinations to be retained.
-This article provides an overview of platform logs including what information they provide and how you can configure them for collection and analysis.
+Platform logs are automatically generated.
+This article provides an overview of platform logs including the information they provide, and how to configure them for collection and analysis.

 Types of platform logs

-The following table lists the specific platform logs that are available at different layers of Azure.
+The following table lists the platform logs that are available at different layers within Azure.

 Resource logs were previously referred to as diagnostic logs.

 The Azure activity log is primarily for activities that occur in Azure Resource Manager.
-It doesn't track resources by using the classic/RDFE model.
-Some classic resource types have a proxy resource provider in Resource Manager (for example, Microsoft.ClassicCompute).
+The activity log doesn't track resources by using the classic/RDFE model.
+Some classic resource types have a proxy resource provider in Resource Manager, for example, Microsoft.ClassicCompute.
 If you interact with a classic resource type through Resource Manager by using these proxy resource providers, the operations appear in the activity log.
 If you interact with a classic resource type outside of the Resource Manager proxies, your actions are only recorded in the Operation log.
 The Operation log can be browsed in a separate section of the portal.

 View platform logs